xzhou015/bdc21/README.md

 # bdc21
 Data &amp; Do-files avaiable for replication.

-This file corresponds with paper written in STEM Fellowship Big Data Challenge 2021.
+This file corresponds with paper Zhou & Li

 All data is open-access and collected from Google API.